floooh/floooh.github.io/_posts/2017-12-10-z80-emu-evolution.md

 complete a read or write operation.
 Properly implementing wait states make the instruction cycle count unpredictable from the CPU emulator's point of view, which makes it harder to optimize for performance.
-Many home computer systems (most notorously my arch-nemesis, the Amstrad CPC) used wait state injection to arbitrate memory accesses between CPU and video decoder hardware, so it cannot simply be ignored.
+Many home computer systems (most notoriously my arch-nemesis, the Amstrad CPC) used wait state injection to arbitrate memory accesses between CPU and video decoder hardware, so it cannot simply be ignored.
 - The internal timing *during* instruction execution is full of exceptions as well.
-This is important when implementing a 'cycle-ticked' emulator.
+This is important when implementing a cycle-ticked emulator.
 For instance an opcode fetch usually takes 4 clock cycles, but in some instructions it takes 5 or 6.
 A good overview of how instructions are split into sub-steps (so called 'machine cycles) and their